ajwilsonvt/first-android-app/README.md

 # first-android-app

+### Discoveries
-activity_main.xml and activity_second.xml were located in:
+  * activity_main.xml and activity_second.xml were located in:
 ~/app/src/main/res/layout

-strings.xml was located in:
+  * strings.xml was located in:
 ~/res/layout

-MainActivity.java and SecondActivity.java were located in:
+  * MainActivity.java and SecondActivity.java were located in:
 ~/main/java/com/example/company/appname